 By preparing graduates properly, and being transparent about how the interview process works, you prevent your instinct from being misplaced, and potentially missing out on the best talent.

-Want more insights and data on how graduate employers across the UK are interviewing candidates in 2018?
+Want more insights and data on the graduate recruitment market?